LivingLegacyMedia/vowbound/chapter_20.md

 Because Cassian was rebuilding too.
 Not just gathering allies or forming networks, but actively hunting Draven's agents.
 Severing connections.
 Freeing Hollow.
 Taking back territory one district at a time.

+And he had something Draven didn't—something the Supreme Voice was desperately searching for.

 King Aldric's intelligence network had identified seventeen of Draven's remaining Emissaries.
 This was the eighth one Cassian had personally disconnected.
 Nine more to go.

 "Tell your master something," Cassian said to the former Emissary.
 "Tell him I'm not waiting for him to come to me.
 Tell him I'm coming for every piece of his network, every enslaved Hollow, every forced connection.
 And when I've dismantled enough of it, I'm coming for him."

+He pulled the wrapped Coin of Waters from his coat—just enough for her to see the silver-blue gleam before concealing it again.
+Her eyes went wide with recognition.

+"And tell him I still have his property.
+He's welcome to try taking it back."

 He turned and walked out, his volunteers falling in behind him.
 Outside, the newly freed Hollow were being stabilized, given water, offered choices instead of commands.